 Another HDR transfer function defined for use in television is "Hybrid Log-Gamma" (HLG) developed by the BBC and NHK.
 This is defined as a camera capture transfer curve, or OETF.
 This curve was designed to provide HDR while maintaining a degree of backward compatibility with SDR/BT.2020 displays.
-The HLG curve has been specified in BT.2100 [5].
+The HLG curve was first specified in ARIB STD-B67 [105]9, and later in ITU-R BT.2100 [5].
+The two OETF specifications are identical; however, BT.2100 [5] additionally specifies the display EOTF and the OOTF which are not defined by ARIB.